Inverse Reinforcement Learning with Dynamic Reward Scaling for LLM Alignment: Evaluation

 \paragraph{Implementation details.}

 All experiments are conducted on 4 NVIDIA A100 GPUs with 80GB memory.
-We adopt the same strategy as \citep{li2024getting} for training reward models in each category.
-Each category contains 4,500 training samples, and during each iteration round, we train the corresponding reward model for two epochs.
+We train reward models for each category using settings following \citet{li2024getting}.
+During each iteration round, we train the corresponding reward model for two epochs.
+More details are shown in \Cref{sec:appendix-a1}.